Lab People

 Anupama Sinha

-Anupama was educated at Banaras H. University, Varanasi, India and Tuskegee University, Tuskegee, AL. She joined the lab as a Research Associate in the Cancer Research Center at Boston University School of Medicine in 2001 and has been the lead author on several of our important papers describing transcriptional control of cyclin A. She was highly expert in all the advanced technologies we employ and was a driving force behind our productivity.
+Anupama was educated at Banaras H. University, Varanasi, India and Tuskegee University, Tuskegee, AL. She joined the lab as a Research Associate in the Cancer Research Center at Boston University School of Medicine in 2001 and was the lead author on several of our important papers describing transcriptional control of cyclin A. She was highly expert in all the advanced technologies we employ and was a driving force behind our productivity.

-Paul B. Romesser
+Paul B. Romesser, M.D.

-Paul was a second year medical student at Boston University School of Medicine.
+Paul joined the lab as a BU undergraduate and conducted his thesis work on the proteomics of B cell lymphoma in the lab.
 He completed his undergraduate degree at Boston University in 2006 in the prestigious University Professors Program and graduated magna cum laude in a field of his own design, “Proteomic Immunology”.
-He has conducted independent research in our lab since 2004 and is the recipient of numerous scientific awards, including a Cancer Research Summer Student Award, Commonwealth Scholar Award, University Professors Program of Boston University – Best Thesis Award, and research studentship awards from Alpha Omega Alpha and the American Cancer Society.
-He has presented his work at international meetings of the American Association for Cancer Research and at Keystone Conferences.
+He went on to become a medical student at Boston University School of Medicine.
+He has conducted independent research in our lab since 2004 and was the recipient of numerous scientific awards, including a Cancer Research Summer Student Award, Commonwealth Scholar Award, University Professors Program of Boston University – Best Thesis Award, and research studentship awards from Alpha Omega Alpha and the American Cancer Society.
+He presented his work at international meetings of the American Association for Cancer Research and at Keystone Conferences.
 He investigated the hypothesis that fundamental proteomic differences between lymphomic, mitogenically stimulated and resting B cells elucidate the mechanisms of lymphomagenesis and lymphoma progression.
 He was named to the highly prestigious Howard Hughes Medical Institute/NIH Scholar in Residence Program, and worked in the Staudt Lab on the NIH Campus in Bethesda, MD.
-He has since returned to BUSM to continue his medical training.
+He then returned to BUSM, completed his medical training, and is now a radiation oncology fellow at Memorial Sloan Kettering Cancer Center in New York City.

 Primary teaching affiliate